Affiliate links on Android Authority may earn us a commission. Learn more.

 Any device with Android 7.0 or higher should be able to use all voice-to-text features.

-Assistant voice typing is a feature currently reserved for Pixel 6 and Pixel 7 series phones.
+Assistant voice typing is a feature currently reserved for Pixel 6, Pixel 7, or Pixel 8 series phones.
+It’s also available on the Pixel Fold.

 You can think of Assistant voice typing as a smarter version of text-to-speech.
 It can interpret where punctuation should go and place it for you.
 It can also make emoji suggestions, send messages, and you can use voice commands to make edits.